meolar/supertux-wiki/Ideas.md

 ### Walking Rock

 It looks like an ordinary rock, but when Tux gets within range (5 spaces away), it grows eyes and legs and starts walking.
 When Tux jumps on it, its legs vanish and its eyes close.
-Tux can then pick it up.
-If Tux lets go, or jumps on it again, it speeds off like a Mr. Iceblock.
-This badguy can't be killed.
+It will then behave as a regular rock that Tux can pick up, but after Tux goes out of range and back in again, it will start walking around again.

 Alternatively, a big rock that works like a platform.

-> "I don't think it should speed off, since it is a rock, not a block of ice and would have a good deal more friction.
-  I do think it would be neat if a few seconds of it coming to a stop it revived and starts to chase Tux again if he is still nearby."

 ### Chameleon

-This badguy is 4 spaces long.
-It lies motionless, and when Tux is in its sightline (10 spaces long, 1 space high), it opens its eyes, waits one second, and shoots out its tongue.
+The Chameleon is 4 spaces long.
+It lies motionless, but when Tux is in its sightline (10 spaces long, 1 space high), it opens its eyes, waits one second, and shoots out its tongue.
 If it misses, it waits another second and shoots out its tongue again.
 When Tux is hit by the tongue, he gets pulled into the chameleon's now open mouth and gets crushed.
 If Tux jumps on it, it turns into a smaller, harmless chameleon which crawls around a bit and then disappears.
 If Tux shoots it, it shrinks; with the second shot, it dies.

+Alternatively it could behave like a snowball, but it changes color based on its surroundings.

 ### Tick

-The tick would hide behind plants and stuff, or in the grass.
+The tick would hide behind plants, or in the grass.
 He attaches himself to Tux, hangs on for a while, and becomes full and drops off, hurting Tux.
 Tux can then kill it.
-The tick may be killed by Tux becoming invincible, or when Tux gets hurt by spiky plants, electricity, or lava.
+The tick may be killed by Tux becoming invincible, by Tux buttjumping it, or when Tux gets hurt.

-### Swimming Fish
+### Diving Fish

-The Swimming Fish is like a fish turned on its side.
-It swims just below the surface of water and dives at Tux like a Zeekling.
-It can be killed by jumping on it and by fire shot.
+The Diving Fish swims in the water like normal, and can dive at Tux like a Zeekling.
+It can be killed like all the other fishes.

-> "I've thought of this several times.
-I think that it will one day be implemented."

 ### Jellyfish

-The Jellyfish is hard to beat because it moves randomly in water.
+The Jellyfish is hard to beat because it slowly moves randomly in water.
 The trailing tentacles (2 spaces long) can kill Tux.
-It can be killed the same way as a Swimming Fish.
+It can be killed thee same way as all the other fish, but it can be stepped on.

 ### Shark

 Tux can only see the shark's fin.
 When he's at the surface of the water, the fin will poke out, and the shark will come closer to Tux.
-It can be forced to submerge by fireballs, and killed by buttjumping or invulnerability.
+It can be forced to submerge by fireballs, and killed by buttjumping or invincibility.

 ### Earthworm

 Earthworms slither vertically and horizontally.
 They are 1 space thick, and therefore would be best in 1- or 2-space-high tunnels.
-They push Tux back; or, in 2-space-high horizontal tunnels, Tux can ride them.
+They push Tux back, and if Tux gets on top of one, Tux can ride it.
 They only kill when they squash Tux against a wall, floor, or ceiling.
-They cannot be killed.
+They can be killed with fireballs or Earth Tux.

 ### Killer Earthworm